mateussouzaweb/kvm-qemu-virtualization-guide/Docs/02 - PCI-e Passthrough.md

 lspci-groups | grep "Network"
 ```

 For IOMMU groups output, you should have your graphics card in a separate group.
-This will probably be ok with your main GPU, but for secondary GPUs (if your motherboard supports it) or other devices, you may need to change the ACS implementation to allow more isolated groups when your motherboard does not do that for you - **if that is not your case and everything is ok, you can go to the next step**.
+This will probably be ok with your main GPU, but for secondary GPUs (if your motherboard supports it) or other devices, you may need to change the ACS implementation to allow more isolated groups when your motherboard does not do that for you - **if that is not your case and everything is ok, you can go to the next step**, otherwise, follow the next topic to override ACS implementation.

+## Overriding ACS Implementation

+NOTE: I don't have a guide yet for overriding ACS implementation on immutable systems, the steps below will work only on traditional systems.

-Go to <https://github.com/some-natalie/fedora-acs-override/actions> and download the latest kernel version available (you must log in on GitHub first to download files).
+If you are running traditional system and need to separate IOMMU groups, go to <https://github.com/some-natalie/fedora-acs-override/actions> and download the latest kernel version available (you must log in on GitHub first to download files).
 After completing the download, if necessary, transfer the file to the host and run the following commands to install the patched kernel with alternative ACS implementation.
-You already added the boot flag ``pcie_acs_override`` so now just need to install the patched kernel:
+You probably already added the boot flag ``pcie_acs_override`` so now just need to install the patched kernel:

 ```bash
 # Install the new kernel